 Dr. McDonald’s goal is to communicate findings in a clear way that allows parents, the child/young adult, teachers, and professionals to understand the strategies that will allow them to do well and foster a sense of well-being.
 Knowledge is power, particularly when it is translated into comprehensive, useful, and practical steps that can be implemented to help a young person thrive.
 It is often the unknown that feels so scary to children and parents alike.
 Once difficulties have been pinpointed and a plan identified, everything becomes a lot more manageable and less scary.
 Dr. McDonald strives to build long-term relationships with families so that ongoing support can be provided.

 As a parent to three school-aged children, Dr. McDonald understands the anxieties, hopes, and concerns that parenting brings.
 She sympathizes with parents, who are told that their child is struggling or have a paternal instinct that something “is not quite right.”
-In her practice, Dr. McDonald strives to carry out the testing process in a way that meets your child where he or she is at and is sensitive to your child’s comfort level, attention span, stamina, and emotional needs.
+In her practice, Dr. McDonald strives to carry out the neuropsychological evaluations and testing process in a way that meets your child where he or she is at and is sensitive to your child’s comfort level, attention span, stamina, and emotional needs.

 “DR. MCDONALD AIMS TO PRESENT FINDINGS IN A WAY THAT IS EASY FOR PARENTS, EDUCATORS, AND PROFESSIONALS TO UNDERSTAND.”

-While neuropsychological evaluations can appear complex and daunting, Dr. McDonald aims to present findings in a way that is easy for parents, educators, and professionals to understand.
+While neuropsychological evaluation can appear complex and daunting, Dr. McDonald aims to present findings in a way that is easy for parents, educators, and professionals to understand.
 She takes the time to help you understand what the assessment results mean, answer any questions that may come up for you, and what the appropriate next steps are.
 Assessments then become a tool that can support you in discovering how your child can reach his or her full potential.

 Whole Child Neuro provides neuropsychological assessments for children and young adults throughout the Greater Los Angeles area — including individuals in Sherman Oaks, Calabasas, and Beverly Hills — from our office here in Encino.
 Please feel free to reach out to us for a free phone consultation or if you have any questions about our services or fees.